||Page last updated|

 One thing I have seen with Moeller switches, particularly in machines who see intermittent or seasonal use, is freezing of the starting armature or coil.
 I do know that on the new Moeller switches I have inspected seem to use some type of lacquer or heavy varnish to (I assume...) protect the switch from moisture.
 I suspect what happens in a shop environment is that the combination of heating and cooling cycles plus a little sawdust thrown in there creates condensation and gums up that switch in time.

 Of course, the switch could be checked with a multimeter but what folks have done in the past as a first troubleshooting step or as preventative maintenance if their machine is going to sit for long periods is to remove the switch from the housing and then lube that armature with some WD40 or electrical contact cleaner.
-Remember: I am not a certified electrican and you do this at your own risk. (and a Charlie note: Don't use WD40)
+Remember: I am not a certified electrican and you do this at your own risk. (a note from Charlie: Don't use WD40)

-Moeller switches can, of course, be obtained from SCM Group (MiniMax) parts at 866-975-9663, or consider the independent dealer, Control Parts.com.
+Moeller switches can, of course, be obtained from SCM Group (MiniMax) parts group at (866)975-9663, or consider the independent dealer, Control Parts.com.

 You may have a cover over the switch with a big "mushroom" stop button that you have to twist to reset before you start the machine again.
 That is required for European safety regulations.
 It is not required in the United States.
 You can use that cover if you wish, or remove it and leave it in the collection of MiniMax parts that you never use.
 Years ago a MiniMax service manager assured me that, in this country, I would not be struck dead if I left it off.
 I have never used mine.
 You have to remove this extra stop button before you can even see the switch underneath.